jroesch/rfcs/active/0000-higher-kinded-types.md

 have established meanings in the literature.
 I will try to refer to them as higher kinds throughout.*

-For those unfamiliar with kinds they though of as type constructor polymorphism (or typelevel functions if you are so inclined).
-Higher kinds allows the programmer to take partially applied type constructors as type argument.
+For those unfamiliar with kinds they can be thought of as type constructor polymorphism (or typelevel functions if you are so inclined).
+Higher kinds allows the programmer to take partially applied type constructors as type arguments.

 Theoretically kinds are just another level of classification.
 Just as we attribute every value a type, we now attribute every